 - Gets you out of your comfort zone – something only the bravest among us are willing to do

-Of course, travelling with friends and family is also an incredible experience and will provide you with memories to last a lifetime.
+Of course, traveling with friends and family is also an incredible experience and will provide you with memories to last a lifetime.
 But there’s something different about traveling alone – something that is difficult to put into words but can be felt when you set off on your solo adventure for the first time.

 We know that the idea of getting on an airplane and going to another country by yourself, where the locals don’t speak your native language, and you don’t know anyone, is overwhelming for most people.